Top ten misconceptions about alcohol

 These are just some of the common misconceptions though, with many being passed on with ease, simply through word of mouth:

-- As the days grow shorter and the nights get colder, many people may take a drink in order to keep warm.
+- When the days are shorter and the nights colder, many people may take a drink in order to keep warm.
 This is yet another misconception around Alcohol.
 It may make you feel warm but that cosy feeling will not stave off the cold.
 The reason you feel warm when you drink is something called vasodilation.
 This is when your blood vessels widen to allow more blood to travel through them.
 That means more warm blood can move from your core to your extremities.
 When it is cold, this can be a very bad thing as it causes your core to cool much faster which can speed the onset of hypothermia.

 - One of the most common misconceptions centres on binge drinking.
 Most people are unaware that drinking more than their daily limit, (3-4 units a day for men and 2-3 for women) this is considered binge drinking.
 Just to put that into perspective, a pint is 2 units and a standard glass of wine is 2.1 units.
 If you have ever finished off a bottle of wine by yourself, that was 10 units.
 Binge drinking of any kind is not good for you but if you do have a heavy night, it is important to give your body 48 hours without alcohol to help it recover.